On the Detection of Shared Data Manipulation in Distributed Optimization: Simulation Results

 \section{Simulation Results}

 This section presents the computational results of the data manipulation strategies and detection methods when solving OPF problems using the ADMM algorithm.
 We first show the impacts of the attack strategies on the solutions of the ADMM algorithm.
-We next demonstrate the effectiveness of the detection methods and compare their performance.
+Next, we demonstrate the effectiveness of the detection methods and compare their performance.
 We then present the results of embedding the detection methods into the data manipulation strategies.
-Finally, we show results from the adversarial training of the NN framework to identify data manipulation with the embedded detection methods.
+Finally, we show the results of the proposed adversarially trained NN framework in identifying data manipulation that embed the detection methods.